Monadical-SAS/Morpheus/README.md

 **Instructions:**

-1. Open the `secrets.env` file in your preferred text editor.
+1. Open the `.env.local` file in your preferred text editor.
 2. Replace all content with the following:

 ```bash